Seven Archetypes of Org Topologies

 C3: holistic product development

-Here is how they are mapped along the two axes of the Org Topologies map from bottom left to top right by increase in organizational adaptivity, innovation and therefor resilience.
+Here is how they are mapped along the two axes of the Org Topologies map from bottom left to top right by an increase in organizational adaptivity, innovation, and therefore resilience.

 Project and Task Work (Y0)

 Optimizing goal of this archetype: “optimizing for resource utilization of cost centers”.